 This course is designed around the WA curriculum for Digital Technologies and aims to introduce and enhance skills that will enable students to collect, manage and analyse data and then digitally implement these skills and create solutions.
 Building confidence and knowledge to work with computer hardware and software is central to the course, which will include software like word processing, data analysis, and presentational programs from the Microsoft Office range.
 Keyboarding & touch-typing skills are also introduced to improve students' efficiency in the use of software.
 Several coding and animation cross-curricular activities are incorporated with other subjects like Mathematics, English and Humanities.
-An introduction to CAD (Computer Aided Design) in the form of Google SketchUp also forms part of the program.
 Digital awareness and the responsible use of IT is central to the whole course.

 Throughout this semester course, students will further the knowledge and skills gained from Year 7 by learning about the methods of data transmission and security in wired, wireless and mobile networks, the specifications of hardware components and their impact on network activities and the use of binary to represent data in digital systems.
-Students will also have the opportunity to use CAD (Computer Aided Design) programs to create and manipulate designs with an architectural focus.

 This course is designed around students gaining confidence and knowledge to work with computer hardware and software.
 Students will have the opportunity to use an animation-based program as well as explore and create an interactive website.
-Students will have the opportunity to further develop their skills using Photoshop and a gamebased program through the use of code.
+Students will have the opportunity to further develop their skills using image manipulation and a game-based program through the use of code.
 Throughout the yearlong course, students will also gain the knowledge of fast moving mobile trends through exploration and presentation of various networking systems.

-Students finalise consolidation of the skills learnt in all areas of digital technologies covered in Year 7 to Year 9, including flash animation, website creation/design, coding, and graphics manipulation.
+Students finalise consolidation of the skills learnt in all areas of digital technologies covered in Year 7 to Year 9, including, website creation/design, coding, and graphics manipulation.
 Students are encouraged to produce high quality work, developing the aesthetics and use of technical terms in their design.
-Time will also be allowed for students to work collaboratively on a project solution for clients
+Time will also be allowed for students to work collaboratively on a project solution for clients.